panzi/verify-ehc/README.md

                      Supported countries: DE, AT, SW (comma separated list,
                      default: DE,AT)
   --no-verify        Skip certificate verification.
+  --list-certs       List certificates from trust list.
+  --save-certs FILE  Store downloaded certificates to FILE.
+The filetype is
-  --image            Input is an image containing a QR-code.
+                     derived from the extension, which can be .json or .cbor --image            Input is an image containing a QR-code.
 ```